gta-chaos-mod/Trilogy-ASI-Script/README.md

 The only way to load the last autosave right now is to restart the game.

+You can prevent it from trying to load the autosave by holding `Left CTRL` when booting up the game.

 This will be addressed in a config file further down the line.

 ## Where are the autosaves being saved to?